AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 Cascade Methodology aims to be a practical, realistic approach to modern AI-assisted software development that takes advantage of LLM positives and mitigates LLM negatives, balancing *good* software with high velocity.

 I hope these concepts help you and your team successfully build something great.

+If you have questions, thoughts, or your team would like help adopting these ideas, feel free to <a href="mailto:hey@tonyalicea.dev">drop me an e-mail</a>.

 Happy coding!